adamcroom/mediator/_posts/2015-10-14-indie-ed-tech.md

 But the data since then has simply not supported that argument.
 In fact, it’s quite the opposite.

-A [New York Times Magazine feature][10], which ran in August, said this
+A [New York Times Magazine feature][10], which ran in August, said this:

 >>In the post-Napster era, there seems to have been a swing back in a more egalitarian direction.
 According to one source, the top 100 tours of 2000 captured 90 percent of all revenue, while today the top 100 capture only 43 percent.